Neal Lewis, Esq. — Executive Director

 Demosthenes serves as the Communications Director at the Sustainability Institute at Molloy College.
 Demosthenes has worked in the field of environmental and public policy since 1989.
 He began his career with the Long Island Neighborhood Network, the New York region's largest and most active environmental advocacy organization.
 There, in addition to many successful efforts, he campaigned for the two most significant pieces of pesticide legislation in New York State history - the Neighbor Notification of Pesticide Spraying law and the Safe School Grounds law.

 With the Sustainability Institute at Molloy College, Demosthenes is part of a team that provides community education and fosters informed debate on key issues related to sustainability.
 His work also includes integrating concepts of sustainability, environmental ethics, and veganism into the curriculum, operations and culture at Molloy College and the larger Long Island community.
 He hosts the Sustainability Institute's Sustainable Living Film Series that boasts an entirely vegan menu at each screening, and makes the ethics and environmental benefits of veganism a central focus of each event.
-He is also featured in the 2014 documentary film, Cowspiracy: The Sustainability Secret that is currently in wide release.
+He is also featured in the 2014 documentary film, Cowspiracy: The Sustainability Secret that is currently in streaming on Netflix.

 Demosthenes holds degrees in Sociology and Business Management from St. John's University.